msolorio/project-ideas/readme.md

 - in vanilla javascript
 - in react

-### list of ideas
+## list of ideas
-- go through algorithms on https://projecteuler.net/ and code them out with objects and arrays
+- :star: go through algorithms on https://projecteuler.net/ and code them out with objects and arrays
 - a scheduling app
 	- scheduling trains
 	- scheduling people to certian trains